musty-codified/musty-codified/README.md

 - 👋 Hi, I’m @musty-codified.
-- 👀 I'm a junior Software Engineer with 2+ years experience specialized in backend development.
+- 👀 I'm a junior software engineer with 2+ years experience web development.
 - 💞️ I’m seeking new opportunities to leverage my skill set.
-I am also open to collaboration interesting projects.
+I am also open to collaboration and code reviews.
-- 📫 You can find full details of my projects on my linkedin [@ Mustapha Musa](https://www.linkedin.com/in/mustapha-musa/).
+- 📫 You can find full details of my projects on linkedin [@ Mustapha Musa](https://www.linkedin.com/in/mustapha-musa/).

 <!---
 musty-codified/musty-codified is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.